 Sleep deprivation can also trigger an increase in growth hormone, which decreases glucose uptake by the muscles, further contributing to a rise in blood glucose levels.

 A lack of high-quality sleep may also increase your appetite, leading to a higher likelihood of overeating.

-One study of twelve healthy young men with two days of restricted sleep reported and increase in hunger and appetite for calorie-dense high-carbohydrate foods, an elevation of a hunger hormone ghrelin, and a decrease in the satiety hormone leptin.
+One study of twelve healthy young men with two days of restricted sleep reported an increase in hunger and appetite for calorie-dense high-carbohydrate foods, an elevation of the hunger hormone ghrelin, and a decrease in satiety hormone leptin.

 Sleep deprivation and inflammation in the body are also tightly linked.
 Some experiments highlight an increase in pro-inflammatory chemicals like TNF-a, IL-6, and CRP, all of which happen to be immune markers that are also increased in type 2 diabetes and obesity.

 There seem to be many shared underlying mechanisms between sleep loss and metabolic dysfunction, so it begs the question: how do we improve our sleep?

 Optimizing our metabolic health by getting better sleep can start with making small changes: making sure your bedroom is dark and quiet, ensuring any possible distractions are far away, and limiting your caffeine intake near bedtime.

 Erratic sleep patterns often turn our focus to our daily schedules.
 Carving out an adequate amount of time for seven to eight hours of high-quality sleep can be tricky for the busy, but the research suggests that it’s very worth our effort.